symfony/symfony-docs/book/part10.rst

     efficient reverse proxy like `Varnish`_.

-Using HTTP cache headers to manage your application cache is very powerful and allows you to finely tuned your caching strategy as you can use both the expiration and the validation models of the HTTP specification.
+Using HTTP cache headers to manage your application cache is very powerful and allows you to tune finely your caching strategy as you can use both the expiration and the validation models of the HTTP specification.
 If you are not comfortable with these concepts, I highly recommend you to read the `HTTP caching`_ chapter of the Symfony2 documentation.

-The Response class contains many other methods that let's you configure the HTTP cache very easily.
+The Response class contains many other methods that let you configure the HTTP cache very easily.
 One of the most powerful is ``setCache()`` as it abstracts the most frequently used caching strategies into one simple array::